FBI Investigating After Pa. Woman Riley June Williams Possibly Stole Laptop From Nancy Pelosi's Office To Potentially Sell To Russia

-It’s one of the more bizarre details to emerge in the avalanche of court filings against people accused of storming the Capitol.
+Williams is wanted in connection with the attack on the Capitol on Jan.
+6. Video from inside and outside of the Capitol building shows the young woman helping coordinate the attack.

-In this case, a person who said they are the former romantic partner of Riley June Williams of Pennsylvania identified Williams to the FBI in video inside the Capitol building and directing people “upstairs” to Pelosi’s office, according to an affidavit filed Sunday supporting Williams’ arrest.
+Federal charging documents say Williams directed rioters up the Capitol stairs with the goal of entering Pelosi’s office.

-The tipster “also claimed to have spoken to friends of Williams, who showed (the tipster) a video of Williams taking a laptop computer or hard drive from Speaker Pelosi’s office,” the affidavit says.
-The tipster “stated that Williams intended to send the computer device to a friend in Russia, who then planned to sell the device to SVR, Russia’s foreign intelligence service.”
+According to court filings, Williams’ former romantic partner tipped off investigators to her involvement, telling police she “intended to sell the computer device to a friend in Russia, who then planned to sell the device to SVR, Russia’s foreign intelligence service.”

-The person told the FBI the “transfer of the computer device to Russia fell through for unknown reasons and Williams still has the computer device or destroyed it,” the affidavit says.
+There is no evidence Williams was able to remove any electronic devices from the speaker’s office.

-Williams is not accused of theft.
-She is only charged with violent entry or disorderly conduct, and entering the restricted space of the Capitol, the same charges faced by many who took part in the siege that day.
+No one answered the door at Williams’ Harrisburg apartment, and calls to her mother, who lives at the same address, were not returned.

 MORE ON CBSPHILLY.COM